 Update: We spruced up this post so that it contains all the most up-to-date info on Average GRE Scores for 2014.
 Enjoy!

 Our students often ask us, “what’s the average GRE score?”.
 Before ETS released the updated version of their Snapshot report, for 2014 GRE takers, we couldn’t provide a simple, straightforward answer, but now we can.
-The average GRE score is — drum roll please… 302.2; 150.8 for verbal and 151.4 for math.
+The 50th percentile, or “average GRE score”, is 302.2; 150.8 for verbal and 151.4 for math.
 And the AWA average is 3.7.

 Is it really that simple?
 No. And read on to find on why.